Agile Project Management: Understanding Timescale and Kanban Integration for Enhanced Task Tracking"

 - Resize tasks on the Timescale to adjust their duration as estimates change

 By understanding the integration between these views, you can take full advantage of this tool to manage your agile projects efficiently and with maximum visibility.
-Learn about our product innovations

 Published: March 16, 2025